-According to ValueWalk, people are more likely to choose what they are used to instead of an alternate choice, unless it is clear that the alternate choice provides an advantage.
+According to ValueWalk, people are more likely to choose what they are used to instead of an alternate choice unless it is clear that the alternate choice provides an advantage.
 The pandemic has already caused very much confusion in students’ lives, bringing many changes to schools.
-Using digital textbooks is just adding on to the changes and increasing the confusion.
+Using digital textbooks is just adding to the changes and increasing the confusion.

 All in all, physical textbooks and digital textbooks both have their advantages and disadvantages.
-However, physical textbooks are arguably better because they allow us to learn better, cause less problems, are easier to access and do not harm your eyes.
+However, physical textbooks are arguably better because they allow us to learn better, cause fewer problems, are easier to access and do not harm your eyes.